-The atmosphere in the restaurant is one of my favourites in the heart of the city, the staff are extremely knowledgeable and helpful (although none of the new members will ever compare to the amazing Gemma & Nicola who were there from the beginning) and the passion Paul has for his menu is evident in the finished dishes he sends out.
+The atmosphere in the restaurant is one of my favourites in the heart of the city.
+The staff are extremely knowledgeable and helpful (although none of the new members will ever compare to the amazing Gemma & Nicola who were there from the beginning).
+The passion Paul has for his menu is evident in the finished dishes he sends out.

-If you’ve not been to Marco Pierre Whites before which is located inside Hotel Indigo I truly do recommend it, a fan since day one it’s a place that I always like to return to.
+If you’ve not been to Marco Pierre Whites before which is located in Hotel Indigo I truly do recommend it.
+A fan since day one it’s a place that I always like to return to.
 With all this being said though, they are famed for their steaks and you know what they say.
 If it ain’t broke, don’t fix it.

 Disclaimer: This meal was provided complimentary by, all views are our own.
 Read more about disclosure here.